Tropical hyperelliptic curves in the plane: Introduction

 A complete characterization of which metric graphs appear in $\mathbb{M}_g^{\textrm{planar}}$ is in general an open problem.
 It has been answered for $g\leq5$ in \cite{BJMS} by enumerating all regular unimodular triangulations of maximal polygons with genus at most $5$, and computing the cone of metrics arising from each such triangulation.
-Even the combinatorial question of which types of graphs arise is difficult: in genus $5$, there are several non-achievable planar graphs that are not ruled out by any of the criteria discussed in Section \ref{section:sprawling_and_crowded}.
+Even the combinatorial question of which types of graphs arise is difficult: in genus $5$, there are several non-achievable planar graphs that are not ruled out by any known nice criteria, such as those we will present in Lemmas \ref{prop:sprawling} and \ref{proposition:crowded}.

-In this paper, we focus on \emph{hyperelliptic graphs}, the tropical analog of hyperelliptic curves \cite{Chan2}.
-These can be defined in a number of ways, including as metric graphs admitting a $2$-to-$1$ map to a tree.
-The locus of hyperelliptic graphs inside $\mathbb{M}_g$ is denoted by $\mathbb{M}_{g,{\textrm{hyp}}}$.